SEOAuditorPro/CopyDetect-Docs/README.md

 ---

 © CopyDetect — Documentation Repository
-Part of the SEOAuditorPro ecosystem
+Part of the SEOAuditor ecosystem